llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

 ### node_mem_alloc  "A"

-The parameter gives the "A" value of fixed memory allocation in Bytes.
+The parameter gives the "A" value of additional memory allocation in Bytes.
 Example :

 ```
-node_mem_alloc          32          ; size = 32Bytes data memory, default Static, default Fast memory block
+node_mem_alloc  32    ; add 32 bytes to the current node_mem
 ```

 ### node_mem_nbchan "B" "i"